 Menu Close

-The loss of a baby through miscarriage can be a devastating time, and may be difficult for others to understand.
+The loss of a baby through miscarriage/early pregnancy loss can be a devastating time, and may be difficult for others to understand, if they have not been through this experience themselves.

 Everyone has their own personal way of grieving, and each person can react in different ways when faced with a miscarriage.
 The experience of losing a baby is a loss that may take time to come to terms with.
 Feelings of sadness can happen at any time.